Ho0dLuM/multiple-github/README.md

 This post will guide you through setting up and managing multiple Github accounts from one computer.
 We will be configuring and using ssh to accomplish this.

-> _Note: This tutorial is for Unix and Linux users._
+> _Note: This tutorial is for Mac and Ubuntu users._

 ## Set Up SSH Keys
 Let's say we are setting up these two Github accounts for _WORK_ and _PERSONAL_.